-The Compensation Committee granted performance-based restricted stock awards on March 1, 2022 to our named executive officers, other than Dr. Zoley, that will vest on March 15, 2025 based on two performance metrics measured from January 1, 2022 to December 31, 2024 as follows: (i) 50% of the shares of restricted stock in each award vest if GEO meets certain relative TSR performance targets for the 3-year period; and (ii) 50% of the shares of restricted stock in each award can vest if GEO meets certain ROCE performance targets for the 3-year period.
-For 2022, 100% of the equity grants authorized for the named executive officers were performance based.
+The Compensation Committee granted performance-based restricted stock awards on March 1, 2023 to our named executive officers, other than Dr. Zoley, that will vest on March 15, 2026 based on two performance metrics measured from January 1, 2023 to December 31, 2025 as follows: (i) 50% of the shares of restricted stock in each award vest if GEO meets certain relative TSR performance targets for the 3-year period; and (ii) 50% of the shares of restricted stock in each award can vest if GEO meets certain ROCE performance targets for the 3-year period.